-Ai-jen Poo, director of the National Domestic Workers Alliance and co-director of Caring Across Generations, will serve on the Ford Foundation Board of Trustees, beginning October 1, 2017.
+Ai-jen Poo, director of the National Domestic Workers Alliance and co-director of Caring Across Generations, serves on the Ford Foundation Board of Trustees.
 Caring Across Generations is a national coalition of 200 advocacy organizations working to transform the long-term care system for aging Americans, people with disabilities, and their caregivers.
 She is also the author of The Age of Dignity: Preparing for the Elder Boom in a Changing America.

 Poo began her career in the mid-1990’s as a volunteer at the New York Asian Women’s Center supporting survivors of domestic violence in the Asian community, and went on to work as an organizer at the Committee Against Anti-Asian Violence (CAAAV).
 In 2000, she helped create Domestic Workers United (DWU), an organization promoting the rights and dignity of all domestic workers in New York.
 In 2010, Poo and DWU were instrumental in New York State passing the Domestic Workers Bill of Rights, the first law in the country to guarantee domestic workers basic labor protections such as overtime pay, paid leave, and legal protections from harassment and discrimination.